-Everything quality dancing should be in 12 easy lessons
+Everything quality dancing should be in focused lessons

 Simple steps danced well are highly enjoyable, both for the dancers and for anyone watching.
 Ballroom dancers who want to look and feel great on the floor focus on perfecting the basics.
 Even the world champions, when they perform solo presentations, often use the most basic steps, showing how they have mastered them so that they actually look like fancy steps.

 Even the top champions show off their best dancing with basic steps.
 If these steps are good enough for world champions, they’re good enough for anyone!

 The Delta Dance intermediate ballroom dance program offers a detailed look at all the popular Ballroom, Latin and American Smooth dances, covering all the Bronze level figures and for most dances Silver and Gold figures as well.

 The goal is to help you dance the figures well, rather than just teaching where to put your feet.
 We teach most dances in groups that you can combine in different ways, while more challenging dances like Samba and Paso Doble as well as the Smooth dances are taught in routines.

 Our punch card system means you can skip dances because of holidays or work and just pick up those missed classes the next time they cycle around.